CAIJ-UW/ATIP-OCR/README.md

 ```

 #### Step nine: run the script
-We are now ready to process your file using Ghostcript (to parse the file into individual page elements) and Tesseract (OCR engine)!
+We are now ready to process your file using ghostscript (to parse the file into individual page elements) and tesseract (OCR engine)!
 This stage can take several minutes (or hours) depending on the size of the file.

 To do this, we are going to be running a simple Python script (in you working directory, this is the OCR-converter.py file).
 Same as the previous steps, we will run this script in the Terminal.
 Python is available on all MacOS computers by default, so there is no need to download anything (if you do encounter problems, however, you can download/update Python following the steps [here](https://osxdaily.com/2018/06/13/how-install-update-python-3x-mac/)).

-To run our Python scrcipt, alll we need do is obtain the correct pathname for our input file (if you are following along with the example, one of the sample ATI/FOI disclosure files) and the correct pathname for our ouput file (the subfolder we created in step eight) and we are ready to go.
+To run our Python script, all we need do is obtain the correct pathname for our input file (if you are following along with the example, one of the sample ATI/FOI disclosure files) and the correct pathname for our output file (the subfolder we created in step eight) and we are ready to go.

 The basic formula is:
 ```